-The water resistant poolside control panel features an overmoulded waterproof membrane and a printed polycarbonate overlay that is resistant to pool chemicals.
-It contains an alarm beeper, soft touch keys and a custom backlit LCD display.
-All user controls are on this panel.
-For operation, refer to the User Instruction Manual.
+The water resistant poolside control panel features a moulded or webbed waterproof membrane and a polycarbonate overlay that is resistant to pool chemicals.
+It contains an alarm beeper, soft touch keys and a three digit LED temperature display.
+All user controls are on this panel except sleep time adjustments, which can be done using the optional sleep control clock that may be fitted to the control box itself.